 Of course, with only the Rhine separating it from the Vaterland, Alsace-Lorraine is often thought of as a Franco-German hybrid.
 And yes, admittedly it does look a bit German in parts.
-And ok, some of its place names do have a distinctly Teutonic ring to them.
+And granted, some of its place names do have a distinctly Teutonic ring to them.

 BUT… Alsace-Lorraine also boasts an abundance of that most Gallic of characteristics: fierce local pride.
 Indeed, when you remember that the French national anthem was written in Strasbourg (the region’s capital), it’s easy to see why Alsace-Lorraine remains one of the most passionately Gallic of all French regions.